 Do we offer expedited rates?
 Rarely and by negotiation.
 Expect to pay more.

 - Writing is a dynamic process.
 As you make constant changes, so new errors could occur; thus constant checking is a reality.

 - It is unlikely that one edit is going to sort out everything.
 There are always going to be more changes.
 No publishing house would ever risk its reputation on one edit: Why should you?
-Think of sweeping as an analogy.
+Think of sweeping the yard as an analogy.
 Do you get all the leaves the first time?
 No. So a repeated sweep is necessary.
 Do more leaves fall (new errors happen as you rewrite)?
 Yes.

 - The best results are achieved where we work together long term: where you submit regularly.
-There are basically four stages in your writing: your proposal chapters, your proposal, your end chapters, and your final dissertation.
+There are basically four stages in your writing: each proposal chapter, your proposal, your end chapters, and your final dissertation.
 Ideally each chapter should be edited as completed, then the proposal, then the next chapters and finally the dissertation.
 Sometimes you will need to resubmit for editing when you make major changes.
 There is no one rule how it will be for every student, but constant rewrites and therefore repeated edits make a document stronger.

-- Of course we understand that repeated submissions are finance and time driven: but be realistic and do not expect one edit to be the magic bullet.
+- Of course, we understand that repeated submissions are finance and time driven: but be realistic and do not expect one edit to be the magic bullet.
 And don’t let anyone tell you it should be.

 - Just a reminder that getting the page count correct, avoids unnecessary emails.
 Rather have us count the pages upfront if unsure.

 - Be assured that all information is confidential.